brummer10/Mamba/README.md

 ### Virtual MIDI Keyboard

 Mamba comes with some predefined key-maps, qwertz, qwerty, azerty(fr) and azerty(be), but you could define your own with the included Key-map Editor as well.
-Beside the computer keyboard and mouse, Mamba supports jack MIDI in and ALSA (seq) MIDI in.
-Output goes to jack MIDI out.
+Beside the computer keyboard and mouse, Mamba supports jack<interconnect>ALSA MIDI in and out.
 Every channel use it's own Colour to display the played Notes per channel.
+Jack and ALSA connections could be mannaged within the connection menu.

 The MIDI-CC controllers on GUI could be controlled by the mouse or the keyboard.
 With the mouse you could use the mouse-wheel, or, press the left mouse button and move the mouse up/down.
 A special case is the Pitch-wheel control, to use it with the